 Focusing on the narrative of perception, his work conflates the immensely descriptive world of photography and the richness interactivity power of paper, with the immateriality of colour to create his visually expressive quantum mechanical world.

 to photographic processing

-, Mário's constructed revelation world
+of colour, Mário's constructed revelation world

 Intentionally composed as an instant photographic camera metaphor, his body of work transforms the viewer into a self-developing film

 , revealing their experience through their observation within his multi-series ouvre

 Decomposing colour to its most visceral primary trichromatic

 form, Mário articulatly directs the viewer's attention to the complementary colour void in his paintings.
 He intentionally doesn't mix primary colours, directing instead the viewer to their immaterial materialization.

 Horizontal. | Polarization Series - Mário's digital hatching and cross-hatching technique.

 Alluding to the relationship between the observation and existence, Mário's compelling visual concept of the viewer's consciousness painterly bares the intricate nature of the reality of the quantum world.